 JCU is ranked among the world’s top universities and sits within the top ten nursing schools in Australia.

-Felicity’s also developed a deeper understanding of the expertise of nurse educators by choosing to major in the education specialisation of the Master of Nursing.
+Felicity also developed a deeper understanding of nurse educators' expertise by choosing to major in the education specialisation of the Master of Nursing.

 “Teaching nurses is hard because they're not like normal students, they're nursing students.
 It's taught me to be a very reflective teacher, but it's also taught me how to be a fantastic leader.”
 “I want to stress that.
 This course teaches you to be a leader, a manager who can lead their team,” says Felicity.